-Food writer Vicky Bennison travels around Italy talking with Italian women who make pasta by hand and she’s kind enough to share the videos of those encounters with us.
-She writes in the description of the Pasta Grannies YouTube channel: “Every Thursday, you’ll watch Italian ‘nonne’ in their own homes making traditional pasta dishes – as well as other delicious food like gnocchi, loaves of bread, soups that are typical of their region.”
+Food writer Vicky Bennison travels around Italy talking with some of the best home cooks out there -- Italian women who make pasta by hand -- and she's kind enough to share the videos of those encounters with us.
+She writes in the description of the Pasta Grannies YouTube channel: "Every Thursday, you'll watch Italian 'nonne' in their own homes making traditional pasta dishes - as well as other delicious Italian recipes like gnocchi, loaves of bread, soups that are typical of their region."

 Bennison has talked to almost 200 women about pasta, from the every day to the rare and historic.
 She's also documented other traditional dishes like bean and pasta soup and Gesuiti, which is an Italian cheese, mushroom, and ham pancake bake, plus shared how to make perfect pesto and other delicious non-pasta food like scaldatelli, a specialty biscuit from Puglia.

-The project started when Bennison was writing a book about Italian food and realized that cooking skills, like the ability to hand make pasta, weren’t being passed down to the younger generations.
+The project started when Bennison was writing a book about Italian food and realized that cooking skills, like the ability to hand-make pasta dough, weren't being passed down to the younger generations.
 Not to mention that many cooks are too busy to spend time in the kitchen hand-making individual ingredients.
-She decided to celebrate these (mostly) women who still make pasta by hand and share their knowledge with the world by filming them at work in their own homes.
+She decided to celebrate these (mostly) women who still make fresh pasta by hand and share their knowledge with the world by filming them at work in their own homes.

 And so, Pasta Grannies was born.